Emulator Issues #4564

 Anyway, thanks for explaining disc seek time stuff

 #22 Updated by JosJuice about 5 years ago

 Speed Up Disc Transfer Rate will actually do the opposite of that.
 It will change our model of the Wii drive so that all reads complete immediately, which means that your disc drive will need to be almost infinitely fast to keep up.
 Replacing SUDTR with a more flexible setting is what I'm going to be working on after PR 2149, so I hope that this issue will be fixed then.
 More accurate seek time prediction is also something that I would like to have in Dolphin, but I don't think that that would fix the stuttering completely, because most PC drives don't have the exact same access times as Wii drives, and access times can be a bit random too.

 Most of the wall of text is correct, but I don't think reads from the backup disc still are happening on the CPU thread.
 I moved it all to a new thread, and it's very implausible that the PC disc reading code somehow would be forcing itself to run on the CPU thread.
 Maybe the multithreading only helped a little bit, not enough to get past the blocking that magumagu explained.

-#27 Updated by prismsub7 over 3 years ago
+#27 Updated by prismsub7 almost 4 years ago

 Same thing happens to me.